cgi-js/cgi-js/README.md

 # cgijs

-*`CGIJS` is a library to run any `CGI` mode / `Interpreted language script` files, or connect to any web application server proxies, or manage processes in the system.*
+*`CGIJS` is a all featured library to run any `CGI` mode / `Interpreted language script` files, or connect to any web application server proxies, or manage processes in the system.*